danvratil/dvratilcz/content/post/2025-12-16-rust-cxx-lto/index.md

 I wasted entire afternoon today trying to figure this out, so here's a quick note for future reference - hopefully to save someone else's afternoon.

 Today, I was working on adding Rust bindings for an internal C++ library.
 The C++ library itself is built using CMake and produces a statically-linked library, let's call it <em>libfoo.a</em>.
-I used the[`cxx`](https://cxx.rs/) crate to generate the glue code between Rust and the C++ library, wrote the higher-level Rust API and ran `cargo build`.
+I used the [`cxx`](https://cxx.rs/) crate to generate the glue code between Rust and the C++ library, wrote the higher-level Rust API and ran `cargo build`.
 The crate built just fine, so I moved on to integrating it into our larger Rust project.
 However, when I tried to build the project, I got a linker error:

 ```
 note: rust-lld: error: undefined symbol: url_to_json[abi:cxx11](std::basic_string_view<char, std::char_traits<char>> const&)
 ```

 I double-checked the `build.rs` script of the bindings crate to ensure that <em>libfoo.a</em> was being linked.
 It was.
 I then used `nm` to confirm that the symbol actually exists in <em>libfoo.a</em>.
 It did.
 So what now?
-I spent a lot of time googling around, trying different "hacks" in the build.rs script and more.
+I spent a lot of time googling around, trying different "hacks" in the build.rs script and other sorcery.
 I had a temporary success by adding complex `build.rs` into the consumer project, but that wasn't really a scalable solution.

-What was the most confusing part was that I used the exact same approach and code to create bindings for another our C++ library a while ago, and there it all just worked.
+The most confusing part was that I used the exact same approach and code to create bindings for another our C++ library a while ago, and there it all just worked.
 No special linker flags, no magical cargo incantations, no `build.rs` in projects that used the bindings crate.
 What was different this time?

 ## A Suspect is Identified

-After literally hours of trial and error and out of desparation, I decided to `objdump` the <em>libfoo.a</em> to look at the disassembly of the problematic `url_to_json` function.
+After literally hours of trial and error and out of desperation, I decided to `objdump` the <em>libfoo.a</em> to look at the disassembly of the problematic `url_to_json` function.
 I am far from an assembly expert, but the disassembled output looked very suspicious, even to my untrained eye.

 ```
 0000000000000000 <.gnu.lto__Z11url_to_jsonB5cxx11RKSt17basic_string_viewIcSt11char_traitsIcEE.1350.d0d92fceb60052fc>: